Exceptional Imaging Care

 Using a powerful magnetic field, radio-frequency pulses and a high-tech computer, technicians can produce detailed pictures of organs, soft tissue and bone to help your doctor diagnose any medical conditions.
 There’s no exposure to radiation with an MRI, and it’s among the safest and most versatile of imaging methods.

-There are two types of mammograms: Screening and diagnostic.
+There are two types of mammograms: screening and diagnostic.
 A screening mammogram is an annual preventative screening for women age 40 and older who haven’t experienced any abnormal breast symptoms.
 A diagnostic mammogram is typically for women who display symptoms that need to be investigated, such as a breast lump or nipple discharge.
+Rest assured that you will receive high quality breast imaging care with access to 3D mammography.

 - Nuclear Medicine